College Try

 No. I have a special place in my heart for shelter dogs, but I will work with dogs of any background.

-I will go anywhere up to an hour away (Fort Collins, Laramie, Wheatland, Pine Bluffs), but there will be a $20 surcharge if I have to travel more than 10 miles.
+I will go to Fort Collins, Laramie, Wheatland, or Pine Bluffs, but there will be a $20 surcharge if I have to travel more than 10 miles.

 Testimonials